vitest-dev/vitest/docs/guide/mocking-requests.md

 # Mocking Requests

-When it comes to mocking network requests, our recommendation is to use [Mock Service Worker](https://mswjs.io/).
-It handles various types of network requests (like `REST` or `GraphQL`) and is completely framework agnostic.
+We recommend [Mock Service Worker](https://mswjs.io/) to mock network requests.
+It handles various types of network requests (like `REST` or `GraphQL`) and is framework agnostic.

 ## Why